rkapl123/DBAddin/docs/DBModif.md

 Example for parametrization: DB Action cell contains `INSERT INTO Test (Col1,Col2,Col3,Col4) VALUES(!1!,!2!,!3!,!4!)`; Cols num params string: `1`; Cols num params date: `3`; Parameter Range Names: `paramC1,paramD1,paramE1,paramF1`

-Where cells in param range paramC1, paramD1, paramE1 and paramF1 contain the parameters being replaced into the template string.
+Where cells in parameter range paramC1, paramD1, paramE1 and paramF1 contain the parameters being replaced into the template string.
 The first range is being replaced into `!1!`, the second in `!2!`, and so on.
 Parameter ranges are read row-wise from left to right (as usual) and need to have the same size.
-Assuming param range paramC1, paramD1 and paramE1 contain numbers, the parameters in paramC1 are replaced in the template as strings (surrounded by quotes), parameters in paramD1 are unquoted numbers and parameters in paramE1 are replaced in the template as date values (using the default DBDate formating).
+Assuming parameter range paramC1, paramD1 and paramE1 contain numbers, the parameters in paramC1 are replaced in the template as strings (surrounded by quotes), parameters in paramD1 are unquoted numbers and parameters in paramE1 are replaced in the template as date values (using the default DBDate formatting).
 Date values (formatted as dates) are automatically recognized, there is no need to explicitly mark them with Cols num params date

 You can always edit these parameters by selecting a cell in the range of the DB Action area and invoking the context menu again.